Piloting PERCS: An early intervention and prevention strategy for children living with violence and parental substance use

 All six AOD practitioners felt confident and competent in having child-focused conversations with parents where there was substance use, but recognised the potential benefits of using the PERCS-AOD conversation guide in their practice.

-- the extent to which the six practice positions advocated by the PERCS guides were useful in supporting child-focused practice
+- the extent to which the six practice positions advocated by the PERCS guides were useful in supporting child-focused practice; and

 - opportunities that arose from using the conversation guides, and what differences (if any) they noticed in the quality of their engagements with parents when they asked about the domains of the child’s life.